 Manual Handling Injury Prevention Toolbox Talk

-Educate your crews on best practices for manual lifting on the jobsite in order to prevent injuries.
+Educate your crews on manual handling best practices and safe lifting techniques on the jobsite in order to prevent heavy lifting injuries.

 When you work a job that requires you to lift heavy boxes and objects, there are risks of injuring yourself.
 Sometimes, certain injuries can not be avoided, but there are some that can.
 There have been a number of reports made of strains and sprains to the Bureau of Labor Statistics.